Navid200/a27b8/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: "\U0001F41B Please do not open an issue unless asked to do so by a developer in a discussion (see below)"
+name: "Please do not open an issue unless asked to do so by a developer in a discussion (see below)"
-about: Bug report
+about:
 label: bug
 ---